by Barry Newton

 The goal was not to win an argument, but to help someone reexamine their assumptions in view of God’s word.
 For if we are going to think biblically, we need to start with biblical definitions and with a biblical framework, not merely inherited ones.

-I anticipated he would have a hard time even comprehending how faith and baptism could be inseparable, Yet, I felt assured he would immediately object to separating faith from inviting Jesus into one’s heart.
+I anticipated he would have a hard time even comprehending how faith and baptism could be inseparable.
+Yet, I felt assured he would immediately object to separating faith from inviting Jesus into one’s heart.

 If from his perspective he would acknowledge that it is impossible to separate faith from the activity of saying a sinner’s prayer, then we would be prepared to begin examining the scriptures regarding the nature of faith and whether faith in Christ can be separated from the activity of baptism.

-As far as I can determine, when the New Testament authors used faith to mean trusting in Jesus, they would be shocked at even conceiving of the idea of “faith plus baptism.”
+As far as I can determine, when the New Testament authors used faith to designate trusting in Jesus, they would be shocked at even conceiving of the idea of “faith plus baptism.”
 Why?
 Because they taught and practiced that for someone to begin to trust in Christ for salvation required immersion.

 To end this little story, he informed me that he held to a Reformed viewpoint and wanted to know if I had any resources explaining my understanding of the gospel in more depth.
 Nearly a week ago I sent an email with a variety of links.
 And then there was silence.
-Wherever he is I hope he chooses to rely upon Christ’s death for him by being buried with Christ in baptism.